bootstrapbay/tutorials/README.md

 <h4>Part 7 - Modal</h4>
 <p>We build a modal (pop-up box) for the website.
 Modals are streamlined, but flexible, dialog prompts with the minimum required functionality and smart defaults.</p>

+<h4>Part 8 - Thumbnails</h4>
+<p>We extend Bootstrap's grid system with the thumbnail component to easily display grids of images for our themes.</h4>